lijozech-12/k8s_study/questions-answers/README.md

 kubectl get hpa -n production #to get hpa
 ```

-### 23. Exposet existing deployment in production namespace named as frontenc throught Nodeport and Nodeport service name should be frontendsvc. weightage 4
+### 23. Expose the existing deployment in production namespace named as frontenc throught Nodeport and Nodeport service name should be frontendsvc. weightage 4

 Earlier we exposed pod here we need expose deployment.